cmgerber/Nuclear_Forensics_Analysis/README.md

 If the file is not in your current directory it will prompt you to enter the path to the file you want to analyze.

-4.The program will then ask you what ratio you would like to use as the base ratio.
+4. The program will then ask you what ratio you would like to use as the base ratio.
 This means that the program will use that ratio for the X-axis for all of your comparisons and graphs.

 5. The program will then run the analysis, print a dictionary of the reactor ratio combinations